tangle-network/gaia-ai-agent-template/README.md

 # <h1 align="center"> Gaia AI Agent AVS Blueprint 🌐 </h1>

 ## 📚 Overview
 This repo contains a templated AVS Blueprint for a Gaia AI Agent Node.
-It contains tasks for an operator to manager their own Gaia AI Node and aims to expose both operator centric and user centric tasks.
+It contains tasks for an operator to manage their own Gaia AI Node and aims to expose both operator centric and user centric tasks.

 ## 🚀 Features